natashashannon/ActionView/README.md

 ActionView
 ==========

 Brief intro to ActionView.
 Project documentation can be found at at www.natashashannon.com/actionview.html and the code is included below.
+Please view this file in raw view to see the code as the view is converting the HTML in this document.

 ==========
 $ rails new supplies